 Staycation Tips: How to staycation

-Wondering how to plan a staycataion?
+Wondering how to plan a staycation?
 Or how to get that relaxed vacation feel in your own house?
 Here are the tips that helped us enjoy our staycation.

 Since we’re not spending money on lodging, maybe that will open up your budget a little to spend on local activities that you ordinarily wouldn’t be able to do.
 Or, maybe you’re looking for free or very cheap things to do on your staycation.
-Either way, we have some great ideas.
+Either way, we have some great ideas for things to do on a staycation that will make it relaxing and enjoyable.

 The Upstate area waterparks may not be huge when compared to what large theme parks offer, but they still offer family fun and have a lot of good things going for them.
 Our kids had a blast and that makes for happy parents.